flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 different vintages can report different values for the same time series on the same date.

-To address any potential data leakage, while replicating realistic model usage where the AutoML model makes predictions on newly available data, we construct our evaluation set using the last month from each consecutive vintage.
+To address any potential data leakage, while replicating realistic model usage where the model makes predictions on newly available data, we construct our evaluation set using the last month from each consecutive vintage.

 This approach is implemented in the ``get_real_time_data`` function, which processes